laravel/docs/extending.md

 The `retrieveById` function typically receives a numeric key representing the user, such as an auto-incrementing ID from a MySQL database.
 The `UserInterface` implementation matching the ID should be retrieved and returned by the method.

 The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to sign into an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
-Typically, this method will run a query with a "where" condition on `$credentails['username']`. **This method should not attempt to do any password validation or authentication.**
+Typically, this method will run a query with a "where" condition on `$credentials['username']`. **This method should not attempt to do any password validation or authentication.**

 The `validateCredentials` method should compare the given `$user` with the `$credentials` to authenticate the user.
 For example, this method might compare the `$user->getAuthPassword()` string to a `Hash::make` of `$credentials['password']`.